 If you need a few suggestions, here are some of my favorite postpartum outfits for mom:

 It’ll be a good idea to make yourself a mini postpartum recovery kit or basket that you can keep in each bathroom and next to your bed.
-This way, you’ll have easy access to all the essential postpartum items you could ever think of.
+This way, you’ll have easy access to all the essential postpartum items from this list in a convenient spot.

 For instance, if you wake up from lots of pain down there, it’ll be helpful to have your pain medication close by to take.
-If you feel yourself leaking through your pad or underwear, having a spare on hand close by will make the changeout easier.
+If you feel yourself leaking through your pad or underwear, having a little basket full of your sanitary items (maxi pads, mesh underwear, perineal spray, stool softener, witch hazel pads, etc…) will come in very handy.

 If you don’t want to make your own little kit you could ask a friend OR pick up an already made postpartum kit like these.